+Critical Access Hospital (CAH): A rural hospital that has been certified by the Centers for Medicare and Medicaid Services (CMS) to meet certain requirements:

+- Location: Located at least 35 miles from another hospital or CAH, or 15 miles if the area has mountainous terrain or only secondary roads - Inpatient beds: No more than 25 acute care inpatient beds - Emergency care: 24-hour emergency department services - Length of stay: Average stay of no more than 96 hours for acute inpatient care

+Cybersecurity: Protecting networks, devices, and data from unauthorized access or criminal use and the practice of ensuring confidentiality, integrity, and availability of information.

+Data sovereignty: A Tribal Nations' inherent sovereign authority to administer the collection, ownership, and application of its own data, rooted in a Tribal nation's right to govern its people.

+Digital inclusion: Activities necessary to ensure that all individuals and communities have access to information, communication, and affordable technologies and the skills and resilience to use them.
+Digital inclusion ultimately leads to digital parity.

+Digital literacy: The ability to use digital technologies to find, evaluate, create, and communicate information.

+eConsult: Also known as electronic consultations or interprofessional consults, are communications between health care providers.

-- Critical Access Hospital (CAH): A rural hospital that has been certified by the Centers for Medicare and Medicaid Services (CMS) to meet certain requirements: - O Location: Located at least 35 miles from another hospital or CAH, or 15 miles if the area has mountainous terrain or only secondary roads - O Inpatient beds: No more than 25 acute care inpatient beds - O Emergency care: 24-hour emergency department services - O Length of stay: Average stay of no more than 96 hours for acute inpatient care - Cybersecurity: Protecting networks, devices, and data from unauthorized access or criminal use and the practice of ensuring confidentiality, integrity, and availability of information. - Data sovereignty: A Tribal Nations' inherent sovereign authority to administer the collection, ownership, and application of its own data, rooted in a Tribal nation's right to govern its people. - Digital inclusion: Activities necessary to ensure that all individuals and communities have access to information, communication, and affordable technologies and the skills and resilience to use them.
-Digital inclusion ultimately leads to digital equity. - Digital literacy: The ability to use digital technologies to find, evaluate, create, and communicate information. - Health Information Exchange (HIE): Electronic health information exchange allows doctors, nurses, pharmacists, other health care providers, and patients to appropriately access and securely share a patient's vital medical information electronically - improving the speed, quality, safety, and cost of patient care. - Health Information Technology (IT): A broad concept that encompasses an array of technologies.
-Health IT is the use of computer hardware, software, or infrastructure to record, store, protect, and retrieve clinical, administrative, or financial information. - Interoperability: The ability of technology systems or software to exchange and make use of information. - Rural health clinic (RHC): A designation by the Centers for Medicare & Medicaid Services to receive enhanced reimbursement rates for providing Medicare and Medicaid services.
-An RHC is an outpatient facility that provides primary care and other services to rural and underserved communities: - O Location: RHCs are located in rural areas that are designated as Health Professional Shortage Areas (HPSAs) or Medically Underserved Areas (MUAs). - O Services: RHCs provide primary care and routine laboratory services.
-They must use a team approach with physicians, nurse practitioners, physician assistants, and certified nurse midwives. - O Reimbursement: RHCs receive cost-based reimbursement for their services, which is a flat fee per visit.
-They can also collect higher reimbursement rates for government-funded individuals. - O Ownership: RHCs can be public, nonprofit, or for-profit.
+Health Information Exchange (HIE): Electronic health information exchange allows doctors, nurses, pharmacists, other health care providers, and patients to appropriately access and securely share a patient's vital medical information electronically - improving the speed, quality, safety, and cost of patient care.

+Health Information Technology (IT): A broad concept that encompasses an array of technologies.
+Health IT is the use of computer hardware, software, or infrastructure to record, store, protect, and retrieve clinical, administrative, or financial information.

+Interoperability: The ability of technology systems or software to exchange and make use of information.

+Remote Patient Monitoring (RPM): The use of digital devices to monitor a patient's health.

+Rural health clinic (RHC): A designation by the Centers for Medicare and Medicaid Services to receive enhanced reimbursement rates for providing Medicare and Medicaid services.
+An RHC is an outpatient facility that provides primary care and other services to rural and underserved communities:

+- Location: RHCs are located in rural areas that are designated as Health Professional Shortage Areas (HPSAs) or Medically Underserved Areas (MUAs). - Services: RHCs provide primary care and routine laboratory services.
+They must use a team approach with physicians, nurse practitioners, physician assistants, and certified nurse midwives. - Reimbursement: RHCs receive cost-based reimbursement for their services, which is a flat fee per visit.
+They can also collect higher reimbursement rates for government-funded individuals. - Ownership: RHCs can be public, nonprofit, or forprofit.
 Independent RHCs are owned by physicians, while provider-based RHCs are operated by health care providers as part of a hospital or other facility.

-- Social Health Information Exchange (SHIE): A network to securely share physical, behavioral, and social health information between providers involved in whole-person care. - Telehealth: A broad term that encompasses a variety of telecommunications technologies and tactics to provide health services from a distance.
+Social Health Information Exchange (SHIE): A network to securely share physical, behavioral, and community health information between providers involved in whole-person care.

+Telehealth: A broad term that encompasses a variety of telecommunications technologies and tactics to provide health services from a distance.
 It is not a specific clinical service, but rather a collection of means to enhance care and education delivery.